maxxie114/randomSpawn/README.md

 - Add support to avoid players from spawning on lava.
 - Fix error: Unable to random teleport players on first join

-# Attention
-randomSpawn 3.0.0 is in beta, there won't be a release just yet